Country: Argentina

 Personal Introduction:

-- Member of Religions for Peace youth committee for Latin America and the Caribbean.
-Representative of Latin America and the Caribbean of the Commission for Gender Equality in Religions for Peace.
+Additionally, she is a member of the Religions for Peace Youth Committee for Latin America and the Caribbean and serves as Representative for Latin America and the Caribbean on the Commission for Gender Equality within Religions for Peace.

 Professional Introduction: